 Don’t: Lead only with emotion

 A big challenge of investing is understanding how your emotions impact your investment decisions.
-Every market movement is reported on by the media and becomes a trending topic on social media, which may drive investors to react out of extreme optimism or fear.
+Every market movement is reported by the media and becomes a trending topic on social media, which may drive investors to react out of extreme optimism or fear.
 However, investment markets can rise or fall sharply in a matter of days, it’s often best to sit tight and ride through upturns and downturns.

 Don’t: Invest everything you have